A few things I plan to work on when I’m finished with several things I’m already working on.

 A southern city, in the year 1931, its two populations existing mostly apart, intersecting in places.

-“Ah.
-Dumain got in.
-That was apparently the case.
-Though his body was found well away from the blaze.
-The fire had burned, by way of the chimney, up into the bedroom above.
+“A thought, Mrs. Demorest.
+Yes, I suppose that was apparently the case.
+But his body was found well away from the blaze.
+The fire had burned up by way of the chimney, into the bedroom above, his.
 But Dumain was down here…that is…out there, under the wall, shot in the head.”

 This was quite a story Mr. Wright had never given her.

 “Well, there’s your mystery.
-It’s not been proved, so far as I’ve heard, whether he’d truly made his way indoors, committed arson…or had an accident, as the case might be.
-Came out after and did the deed.
-Or perhaps never went in at all.
-There was no note.
+It’s not been proved, so far as I’ve heard, whether he’d made his way outdoors, maybe been addled breathing smoke… But why the gun, of course?
+If the accident was planned, it had all gone wrong.
 Back door locked, front door unlocked.
 And you’ll appreciate, one can’t get to the garden wall, except by exiting the back way.”

 Further down the line: